-- 1) how to respond to an asthma emergency,
+- how to respond to an asthma emergency,

-- 2) the new laws about inhaler use,
+the new laws about inhaler use,

-- 3) what triggers are common in schools, and 4) how to track and manage asthma.
+- 3) what triggers are common in schools, and

+- 4) how to track and manage asthma.

-You should care because students with asthma can die.
-But even those who do not suffer life-threatening symptoms risk devastating consequences associated with difficulty breathing.
+You should care because asthma is more serious than many people think.
+It can cause death, but even those who do not suffer life-threatening symptoms risk devastating consequences associated with difficulty breathing.
 Students with poorly controlled asthma often feel tired, fearful, distracted, or unable to think.
 Many simply miss school because their parents aren't confident that the school is a safe place for a child with asthma.
-We know asthma may seem like a minor problem.
+Obviously, your main job is to educate.
+However, asthma symptoms impede learning.
+We know asthma may seem like an minor problem.
 But don't be fooled.
 Asthma is a pervasive disease that has a significant impact on youth in your school.